Privacy and Confidentiality Guidelines

 - Ensuring alumni and University communications materials reach alumni, donors, and stakeholders;

 - Appropriately receipting, acknowledging and stewarding the gifts of donors;

 - Determining the nature and extent of a donor's motivation and interest in giving a gift.

-This is not intended to be an exhaustive list, and the University may collect other information about a member of the University of Saskatchewan Alumni Association, donor, or stakeholder from time to time, as determined appropriate by the Vice-President, University Advancement.
+This is not intended to be an exhaustive list, and the University may collect other information about a member of the University of Saskatchewan Alumni Association, donor, or stakeholder from time to time, as determined appropriate by the Vice-President, Advancement and Community Engagement.

 - identifying the cardholder

 - protecting against fraud